mbuczko/cerber-oauth2-provider/README.md

 * `password` for [Resource Owner Password Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.3)
 * `client_credentials` for [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4)

-## Scopes
+### Scopes

-Client scopes are configured as a vector of unique strings like `"user"`, `"photo:read"` or `"profile:write"` which may be structurized in kind of hierarchy.
+Client scopes are configured as a set of unique strings like `user`, `photo:read` or `profile:write` which may be structurized in kind of hierarchy.
 For example one can define scopes as `#{"photo" "photo:read" "photo:write"}` which grants _read_ and _write_ permission to imaginary photo resoure and a _photo_ permission which is a parent of _photo:read_ and _photo:write_ and implicitly includes both permissions.

-Cerber also normalizes scope requests, so when client asks for `#{"photo" "photo:read"}` scopes, it's been simplified to `#{"photo"}` only.
+Cerber also auto-simplifies scope requests, so when client asks for `#{"photo" "photo:read"}` scopes, it's been simplified to `#{"photo"}` only, as it contains both  _photo:read_ and _photo:write_.

 Note, it's perfectly valid to have an empty set of scopes as they are optional in OAuth2 spec.

-## Roles and permissions
+### Roles and permissions

 Cerber does not deal with roles and permissions by default.
 Please use a [cerber-roles](https://github.com/mbuczko/cerber-roles) for that.

+### Forms

+To complete some of OAuth2-flow actions like web based authentication or asking user for approval, Cerber makes use of following templates to render corresponding HTML pages:

+ * [templates/cerber/login.html](./resources/templates/cerber/login.html) - used to render authentication form.
+ * [templates/cerber/authorize.html](./resources/templates/cerber/authorize.html) - used to render an user's approval/rejection form to grant (or not) certain permissions.

+Both templates are provided by this library with a very spartan styling, just to expose the most important things inside and should be replaced with own customized ones.

 ## Usage

 Cerber OAuth2 provider defines 6 [ring handlers](https://github.com/ring-clojure/ring/wiki/Concepts) that should be bound to specific routes.
 It's not done automagically.
 Some people love [compojure](https://github.com/weavejester/compojure) some love [bidi](https://github.com/juxt/bidi) so Cerber leaves the decision in developer's hands.

 Anyway, this is how bindings would look like with compojure: